-‘We make no apologies’ for being a run-first team, says Seahawks coordinator Brian Schottenheimer
+‘We make no apologies’ for run-first mentality, says Seahawks coordinator Brian Schottenheimer

 In fact, with Doug Baldwin retiring and a receiving corps that could depend heavily on two or three rookies, Seattle could open the 2019 season leaning more than ever on a veteran offensive line that is built for the run, as well as a stable of running backs led by Carson and 2018 first-round pick Rashaad Penny, who has drawn raves for his play and conditioning this spring.

-“I think the big thing for us just philosophy-wise, making sure that we kind of who who we are,’’ Schotteneheimer said.
+“I think the big thing for us just philosophy-wise, making sure that we kind of know who we are,’’ Schotteneheimer said.

 Whether anyone else likes it or not.